 - What obvious injuries do you have (lacerations, bruises, scrapes, etc.)?

 - Did your head make contact with the steering wheel or dash?

-- Did you or seek medical care immediately after the incident?
+- Did you go to the hospital or seek medical care immediately after the incident?

 Current and Past Medical History

 - Do you have any past medical issues?